BLS007/GoogleReplica/README.md

 # GoogleReplica
-## A simple webpage that displays a replica of the default Google home page.
+## A single webpage that displays a replica of the default Google home page.

 ### Home Page